LuisMario01/StoreManagementBoot/README.md

 ### As a Springboot/Maven standalone project
 For more information, please refer to [SpringBoot official documentation](https://spring.io/guides/gs/spring-boot/).
 Reach the location in your system where you have downloaded the repository content.
-Go to storemanagement (it is the root of the project) and then type:
+Go to storemanagement (it is the root of the project), make sure you are in the same level as the pom.xml file, and then type:

 ```
 mvn spring-boot:run
 ```
 This command will start the application and you should see the initializing process coming in your screen.
 Remember, to use this, mvn must be available in your PATH.
+The last thing you should be seeing are the test queries for the basic structure of the database, performed by hibernate.

 ## Built With